Social media is amazing. It's fast paced. It's fun. And it's a FREE way to advertise your business (unless you hire someone like me).

-But I'm not going to lie - when I say it takes time and effort, I mean it takes AGES to build your audience and sometimes up to one year from someone finding you to buying from you.
-You're kidding yourself if you think you can rock up on day one and it will all fall into place by the end of the week.
+I'm not going to lie - when I say it takes time and effort, I mean it takes AGES to build your online audience (sometimes up to one year from someone finding you, to buying from you).
+You're kidding yourself if you think you can rock up on day one and sell anything by the end of the week.
 Or even at the end of 6 weeks.
-It's all about trial and error and seeing what content works best.
-Successful Business Owners put effort and thought into their social media content because: if you don't have an audience, then no one is listening.

-But if you know the type of content to post to hit the right audience, this will speed up your success.
+Know the right type of content you need to post, to hit the right audience, will speed up your success.
 I promise.

-We all know that there are the 'best times' to post and you need 3 hashtags for Facebook but 30 for Instagram and images without text and you need to be active 20 mins before and after posting.
+We all know that there are the 'best times' to post.
+And you need X hashtags for Facebook but Y for Instagram.
+And you need to be active 20 mins before and after posting.
 And you need to use at least 8 eight words when you comment, whilst patting your head and rubbing your tummy and giving an offering to the Facebook Gods.

-But if your content is a big pile of shite - please don't blame the algorithms.
+But if your content is a big pile of poo - please don't blame the algorithms.

 If you don't have any of these, go and SCREAM YOUR DREAMS INTO THE BIN.

-COLD - Awareness content - everyone else - answering your target market questions
+AWARENESS content - answering your target market questions

 Your Audience Explained

-WARM: the people who know who you are but haven't yet purchased (i.e. your followers)
+WARM - the people who know who you are but haven't yet purchased (i.e. your subscribers)

 This should include: